datanav/docs/best-practice.rst

           ["ni", "hr-person", "_S._id"]
         ]

-This will produce the following output.
-We see the ["ni"] we added in code above;
+This will produce the output below where we see the NI we added in the code above:

 ::

   "erp-person:SSN": "~:hr-person:erp-person:02023688018",

-You now have unique namespace identifiers based on **SSN**, which you can use to merge the person data from two different sources.
+You now have unique namespaced identifiers based on **SSN** which you can use to merge the person data from two different sources.

 ::